bseeger/fcrepo-sample-dataset-tests/README.md

 Many of these tests assume that you've either already exported or imported data from/to a Fedora4 system.
 To learn how to export or import data, please visit the Fedora4 Import Export Client page, linked to above.

 Below are the tests and their specific usage.
 ---

 ## Verify

+This script has been run in python 2.7.11, but should, in theory, work in python 3.

+This tool will run in one of two modes:
+* it will verify everything in the specified export directory is in Fedora4
+* it will verify that everything in Fedora4 is located on the file system in the export directory

 To run the verify test, first edit the configuration file ```config.ini``` (details below) and then run:

     $> python ./verify.py

 This will create a report file that's at the location specified in the configuration file.

 ### Config

 The configuration variables can be configured in the ```config.ini```, which should be located in the same directory as the python script.

 #### Config: ```general``` section